stefanodixon-ux/webMAN-MOD/README.md

 - Improvements on File Manager (file & folder icons, links to navigate faster, mount ISO, mount net0/ or net1/, preview images, copy/paste/delete files & folders)
 - Copy operations use shadow copy on hdd0 for faster copy operations
 - It can rip a game from disc to hdd0 or copy from hdd0 to usb000 or from usb00x to hdd0.
 - Shorter URL to access paths & files.
-Use "home" path for search in a user defined folder.
+Use "home" path in /setup.ps3 for search in a user defined folder.
 - Support for MD5 hash verification of files stored on PS3 (internal HDD & USB FAT32 only)
 - Support edition of small text files (up to 1,300 bytes) via web
-- Hex File Viewer (internal HDD/FAT32/NTFS)
+- Hex File Viewer (internal HDD/FAT32/NTFS/exFAT/ext2)

 #### Network features
+- Update to latest release from XMB
 - PS3 Manager API Support (PS3MAPI) compatible with RTM tools
 - FTP server includes new SITE commands to allow copy/paste files locally, unmount game, toggle external gamedata, turn on/off dev_blind, change file attributes
 - Extended support up to 5 remote network servers